LukeGrahamLandry/franca/devlog.md

   At least i can use `objdump -d -l a.out` to check if its working instead of running it in lldb every time. ah problem was my DISubProgram didn't have `file` field... so whats the scope field for then??? because thats also a file.
   TODO: write a test with that objdump thing that you still get debug info.
+- the compiler works on qbe which is pleasing. still useless because clang assembling qbe's output takes so long, but its really nice to not rely on llvm as our only way of doing an AOT build.
+  (runtime of output code) qbe is 5x slower than llvm release mode. oh shit i take back everything bad i ever said about qbe. targetting x64 clang can assemble its output in under 380 ms. compared to arm where it takes 3900 ms which i was complaining about. assembly size: x64=5.3MB, arm=8.2. so like its bigger but its not 10x bigger! what could clang possibly be doing. so for x64, qbe+assemble takes 30% longer than llvm debug mode but runtime is twice as fast. so thats like a totally reasonable option.
+  I should really make a table of times.
+- considering hooking into qbe and replacing the parser with just generating thier in memory data structures, and the assembly emit with my own machine code emit. i find thier code incomprehensible so want to understand it, working on making c_bindgen not choke on thier anon enum struct fields.

 ## (Sep 22)